The Month That Was in Baseball: July 2021

 Miami fans will have to wait a bit longer to witness the potential greatness of Sixto Sanchez.
 The young Marlins pitcher, 3-2 with a 3.46 ERA in seven starts last year, dealt with shoulder soreness (to say nothing of off-field issues such as visa headaches and a false COVID-19 positive test) that has kept him from getting into action during the first half of the season.
 But now it’s been revealed that Sanchez has a partial tear of his shoulder, requiring surgery that will keep him out until the start of 2022—at the earliest.

-The White Sox’ Yasmani Grandal will be out up to the next six weeks after tearing a tendon in his left knee while checking his swing in an 8-5 loss at Minnesota.
+The White Sox’ Yasmani Grandal will be out for nearly the next eight weeks after tearing a tendon in his left knee while checking his swing in an 8-5 loss at Minnesota.
 You would think any team wouldn’t lose too much sleep over a guy hitting .188 like Grandal, but his 14 home runs and 38 RBIs both rank second on the team, and because he draws so much more walks (60) than hits (34), his .388 on-base percentage isn’t far behind Yoan Moncada’s .395 for the team lead.

 Tuesday, July 6